 Furthermore, the tax system is absolutely transparent.
 Any person, regardless of their financial knowledge level, can certainly understand everything by just spending 1 hour reviewing the concepts and applicable fees and taxes.
 I certainly did.

 There is a number of companies that help you found your company in Estonia and take care of the taxes and accountancy for a small subscription fee.
-In a future post, I will talk about my experience with one of them, Leap-In.
+In this post, I talk about my experience with one of them: Your Company In Estonia.

 The Process of Becoming an Estonian e-Resident